-These seem like pretty big questions, but by looking at the key financial and lifestyle factors, MyBnk have broken it down into an easy guide to help you decide.
+So, where to live in the UK?
+It’s a big question, but by looking at the key financial and lifestyle factors, MyBnk has broken it down into an easy guide to help you decide.

 Should I live in the city or the countryside?

-When you picture your future, can you see yourself in the fast-paced city or in a greener open space?
+When you ask yourself where is the best place to live, do you see yourself in a fast-paced city or in a greener, more open space?
 According to the most recent 2020 census, about 55 million people live in urban areas, compared to around 11 million people living in rural towns and villages.

-In modern society we are all about the instant access and easy lifestyle.
-One of the drawbacks of living in a remote location in the UK is broadband speeds!
-This BBC article reports that most remote areas receive speeds of only 13.7Mbps!
-This is three times slower than in urban locations.
+In modern society we are all about instant access and an easy lifestyle.
+One of the drawbacks of living in a rural location in the UK is slower broadband speeds, but these days that might not be a deal breaker for you unless you’re a professional streamer or you need fast upload speeds for work.

 In comparison, the stats for urban top 97% for both distance to a GP surgery and a main hospital!